Oscillations in the stochastic gravitational wave background from sharp features and particle production during inflation: Discussion and outlook

 Independently of the precise setup studied here, we hope our work as well as the general observations above showcase that features in the frequency profile of SGWBs are an interesting theoretically motivated target.
 Tools have already been developed to successfully reconstruct the spectral shape of mock SGWB signals with LISA \cite{Caprini:2019pxz}, including a wiggly signal.
 This has been considered as an exotic test case for the reconstruction procedure proposed there, but without particular theoretical motivation.
-Our signal has a different frequency profile (with oscillations in $k$ rather than $\log(k)$), and it would be interesting to assess its detectability with LISA and other future GW observatories, as well as more generally to develop dedicated data analysis techniques for probing features with stochastic gravitational wave backgrounds.\\
+The signal on which we have concentrated here has a different frequency profile, and it would be interesting to assess its detectability with LISA and other future GW observatories, as well as more generally to develop dedicated data analysis techniques for probing features with stochastic gravitational wave backgrounds. \\

 \acknowledgments We are grateful to Sebastian Garcia-Saenz, Sadra Jazayeri, Mauro Pieroni and Lucas Pinol for interesting discussions and valuable insights.
 S.RP would like to thank Gonzalo Palma, Spyros Sypsas and Nicol\'as Parra for useful discussions and collaboration about sharp turns.
 J.F, S.RP, and L.T.W are supported by the European Research Council under the European Union's Horizon 2020 research and innovation programme (grant agreement No 758792, project GEODESI).